Care instructions

 Long-term care

-With proper care, wooden sculptures can last for generations.
-Over the years, the wood develops a wonderful patina, making it even more valuable.
+With good care, wood sculptures can last for generations.
+Over the years, the wood develops a wonderful patina that makes it even more valuable.

 Recommended every 5-10 years: